 What happens if I ignore my defaulted student loans?

 Ignoring defaulted student loans will only make matters worse.
 Your loan servicer may take legal action against you, leading to wage garnishment or even seizing tax refunds or other assets.
-It’s essential to address the issue proactively by reaching out to your loan servicer and exploring repayment options.
+It’s essential to address the issue proactively by contacting your loan servicer and exploring repayment options.

 Can I rehabilitate my defaulted student loans?